 Symptoms of squirrel pox include lethargy, skin ulcers, lesions and scabs and swelling near the eyes, mouth, feet and genitalia.

 Another danger faced by red squirrels is being run over whilst crossing the road.
 In 2018 we have found one body along the A711 outside Kirkennan.
+We have put up signs to request drivers to look out for red squirrels on this section of the road.

 What we are doing to protect red squirrels